1. Question: What is creep compared to stretch?

 Early production of 452 bowstring material included fibers lubricated with silicone.
 It was found that the silicone would not blend with our standard bowstring wax applied during manufacturing.
 This caused 452 material to dry out quickly and a dry string will fuzz of fray.

 The fibers are no longer lubricated with silicone.
 We now use a special lubricant which blends well with our current production wax.
-This means that the 452 stays well lubricated, therefore no longer will it fuzz or fray.
+This means that the 452 stays well lubricated.
 All current productions of 452 will show no more fuzzing or fraying than any other bowstring material.
-452 is now called 452X.
-This also applies to the new Trophy product.
+452 is now called 452X®.

-Question: Do bowstrings provide the same performance on different bows?
+22. Question: Do bowstrings provide the same performance on different bows?

 On some compound bows, particularly those with narrow wheel tracks, the use of string material with a high percentage of Vectran has resulted in problems such as sudden catastrophic failures.